GIOVRUSSO/Control-Group-Code/Decision-making/readme.md

 # Tutorial in Probabilistic Design for Learning and Control
 ### Introduction
 Probabilistic Design aims at developping optimal control policies from data.
-This repository concentrates the supporting code for the review and tutorial paper _Probabilistic design of optimal sequential decision-making algorithms in learning and control_ (https://arxiv.org/abs/2201.05212).
+This repository concentrates the supporting code for the review and tutorial paper _Probabilistic design of optimal sequential decision-making algorithms in learning and control_ ([see this link](https://arxiv.org/abs/2201.05212)).

 _É.
 Garrabé, G. Russo, "Probabilistic design of optimal sequential decision-making algorithms in learning and control", 2022_